jothi1971/electronjs_demo/README.md

 simple demo using ElectronJS
 This code shows how the Main and Renderer processes communicate Use of BrowserWindow
-WebSocket communication
+Use of preload script to expose ElectronAPI to renderer process WebSocket communication

 1 setup webserver